dushimsam/GSoC-23/README.md

  3. Import the obligations from the CSV  [#2563](https://github.com/fossology/fossology/pull/2563)
     ![image](https://github.com/dushimsam/GSoC-23/assets/66276301/ef77556f-715d-4ceb-b8b7-6f7b5a935624)

-## FOssology API V2 configuration :sparkles:
+## FOSSology API V2 configuration :sparkles:

 Redesigned the FOSSology API Config to support version 2 of REST APIs.
 Currently, the codebase was designed to support only version 1 of REST APIS which would be hard to introduce and utilize the new features offered by Version 2. [#2576](https://github.com/fossology/fossology/pull/2576)